 Buses

 Single- and multiple-journey tickets are available at ticket booths and vending machines at central locations.
-Bus drivers sell specific tickets, but expats should preferably pay with exact change, as drivers may refuse large notes.
+Bus drivers sell specific tickets, but you should preferably pay with exact change, as drivers may refuse large notes.

 Frequent commuters should consider buying a Tallinja Card, which offers better deals on fares and is rechargeable online or at vending machines and ticket offices.
+A Tallinja mobile app is also available.

 Taxis in Malta

-The most common taxis in Malta are painted white, with a ‘taxi’ sign on the roof and a registration number on the front doors.
-New arrivals can catch a taxi from the airport to various destinations at standard fees.
-Taxis can also be hailed off the street or found at taxi ranks, but expats should agree on a price with the driver beforehand.
-There are also black taxis, which are more comfortable, but expats will have to book these in advance.
+You can catch a taxi from the airport to various destinations at standard fees.
+Taxis can also be hailed off the street or found at taxi ranks, but it's best to agree on a price with the driver beforehand.
+There are also black taxis, which are more comfortable, but these need to be booked in advance.

 Driving in Malta

-Expats driving in Malta should do so defensively, since the country has a reputation for erratic driving.
-To drive legally, expats will need a valid driving licence.
+To drive legally, expats will need a valid driver's licence.
 Licences from other EU countries are accepted and are exchangeable for a Maltese licence if the holder has lived in the country for six months.
-Expats from elsewhere can use their home country licence for up to 12 months, after which they will have to get a Maltese driving licence.
+Expats from elsewhere can use their home country licence for up to 12 months, after which they will have to get a Maltese driver's licence.

 Further reading